 While Ahrefs and Semrush are both superb all-in-one SEO suites, there’s a reason why some top agencies use both.
 Though they have significant overlap, they also have some unique features defined by each tool’s original purpose.

-Ahrefs began its life primarily as a backlinks tool, which makes sense, as Google started as a backlinks-powered search engine.
+Ahrefs began primarily as a backlinks tool, which makes sense, as Google started as a backlinks-powered search engine.
 Meanwhile, Semrush started as a keyword research tool, which is a tool for discovery and competitor analysis.
-Let’s take a deeper look into why you might prefer one over the other.
+Let’s take a deeper look into why you might prefer one of these SEO tools over the other.

 - What is Ahrefs?

 - Feature comparison: Ahrefs vs Semrush

 - Ahrefs pros and cons

 - Should your organization use Ahrefs or Semrush?